renovatebot/renovate/docs/usage/upgrade-best-practices.md

 }
 ```

+The next sections explain each part of the preset.

 #### Config migration

-Renovate can create a config migration PR to replace old config option names with their new replacements.
+Renovate creates a config migration PR to replace old config option names with their new replacements.
-This means your configuration and the Renovate docs always use the same terms.
+This way your configuration and the Renovate docs always use the same terms.

 #### Extends `config:recommended`

-We like the `config:recommended` preset, it's a good fit for nearly all users.
-So it makes sense to add our best practices on top of the recommended preset.
+The `config:recommended` preset is a good base to start from.
+That's why we extend from it.

 #### Extends `docker:pinDigests`

-WIP: add reason(s) here.
+The [Renovate docs, Docker Digest pinning](https://docs.renovatebot.com/docker/#digest-pinning) section explains _why_ you should pin your Docker containers to an exact digest.

 #### Extends `helpers:pinGitHubActionDigests`

-The [GitHub Docs, using third-party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) recommend that you pin actions to a full length commit SHA.
+The [GitHub Docs, using third-party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) recommend that you pin GitHub Actions to a full-length commit SHA.
-We agree with this recommendation, so we use the `helpers:pinGitHubActionDigests` preset to pin GitHub Actions.
+We agree with GitHub, and go further, because we recommend pinning _all_ Actions.

+The `helpers:pinGitHubActionDigests` preset pins all GitHub Actions.

 #### Extends `:pinDevDependencies`

-WIP: add reason(s) here.
+Pinning your development dependencies means you, and your team, are using the same versions of development tools.
+This makes the developer-tool side of your builds reproducible.
+Debugging faulty versions of your tools is easier, because you can use Git to check out different versions of the tools.

 ### Why updating often is easier, faster and safer

-You may think that updating often is too noisy, and takes too much time.
+You may think that updating takes too much time.
 But updating regulary actually _saves_ you time, because:

 - Regular updates tend to be small